swappy2122/WasteWatt-2k25/README.md

 # WasteWatt-2k25

-EcoDisposal Solutions is a web application that enables users to submit waste disposal service requests.
+WasteWatt is a web application that enables users to submit waste disposal service requests.
 Admins can log in to view and manage submissions.
 The app also includes an IoT simulation and map integration.

 ## 🌐 Features